 Assistant Vice President & Mortgage SpecialistRoseland Center, Suite 2153225 East Lake RoadCanandaigua, NY firstname.lastname@example.org

-Joe has been a mortgage originator for 15 years with an extensive background in purchase, construction & refinance transactions.
-Joe enjoys helping clients find not only the lowest rates & fees for their loans, but also help each client make the best decision for their unique situation.
+Joe has been a mortgage originator for 15 years with an extensive background in purchase, construction and refinance transactions.
+Joe enjoys helping clients find not only the lowest rates and fees for their loans, but also help each client make the best decision for their unique situation.
 Far from "selling" a loan, Joe believes in providing expert advice and solutions.
-This commitment to his customers led to Joe being selected as the LNB Presidents choice award winner for outstanding customer service in 2012.×
+This commitment to his customers led to Joe being selected as the LNB Presidents Choice award winner for outstanding customer service in 2012.×

 Valorie A. Heinzman

 Assistant Vice President & Mortgage Specialist2433 State Route 414Waterloo, NY firstname.lastname@example.org

 Valorie has over six years of mortgage banking experience.
 As LNB's Mortgage Specialist based in the Seneca County branch, Valorie will serve customers in the Seneca, Onondaga, Eastern Wayne and Ontario county markets.
 A past recipient of the Wall Street Journal Award in Finance, Valorie resides in Geneva with her husband Todd.×